adnjoo/youtube-audio-only/README.md

 1. Go to **chrome://extensions/shortcuts**
 2. Edit the shortcut input box to your preferred shortcut e.g. `⌘ + ⇧ + E` or `⌃ + ⇧ + R`

+## Contributing

+Contributions to YAO are welcome and highly appreciated.
+However, before you jump right into it, we would like you to review our [Contribution Guidelines](/CONTRIBUTING.md) to make sure you have a smooth experience contributing to YAO.